A digital copy of the book and my eternal gratitude for helping to make this dream a reality!

 The cover artwork for the book has been completed, as has my author website promoting the book and Publishizer campaign (andrewmarcrowe.com).
 I also have a Facebook page, a Twitter page, and an Instagram account.
 I will post the Publishizer campaign to reddit on the fantasy and fiction fora as permitted by moderators.

 I have purchased a sponsorship on the It’s All Happening podcast with Zach Leary, a podcast focused on, among other things, yoga and consciousness.
-The advertisement will be run during the early part of August (the preorder month) on the first podcast of the month.
+The advertisement ran during the early part of August (the preorder month) on the first podcast of the month.

 I hired a graphic designer to help create promotional material for the Publishizer campaign.
 The promotional campaign began on July 1, 2018, with a Publishizer campaign to start on August 1, 2018.
 I have been posting flyers around my hometown of St. John's, Newfoundland and Labrador, Canada and surrounding areas.
-During the month of July, anyone who signs up for my mailing list will be entered into a draw for a plaque-mounted print of the cover.
-This will occur again in August I have engaged in some paid advertising through Facebook since July 1 and plan to continue with this throughout August.
+During the month of July, anyone who signed up for my mailing list was entered into a draw for a plaque-mounted print of the cover.
+This occurred again in August I have engaged in some paid advertising through Facebook since July 1 and plan to continue with this throughout August.

 A popular local yoga studio in St. John’s, Moksha Yoga, has sent out a notice to its members twice as part of their monthly newsletter prior to the pre-order drive, once at the beginning of July.
 The studio will send out the e-mail again at the beginning of August.
 Cognizant of the power of word-of-mouth promotion, I will make efforts to get the word out to friends and family through e-mail lists and personal messages.